MicrosoftDocs/azure-docs/articles/search/search-howto-dotnet-sdk.md

 This method has four parts.
 The first creates an array of `Hotel` objects that will serve as our input data to upload to the index.
 This data is hard-coded for simplicity.
 In your own application, your data will likely come from an external data source such as a SQL database.

-The second part creates an `IndexAction` for each `Hotel`, then groups those together in a new `IndexBatch`.
+The second part creates an `IndexBatch` containing the documents.
+You specify the operation you want to apply to the batch at the time you create it, in this case by calling `IndexBatch.Upload`.
 The batch is then uploaded to the Azure Search index by the `Documents.Index` method.

 > [AZURE.NOTE] In this example, we are just uploading documents.
-If you wanted to merge changes into an existing document or a delete a document, you could create an `IndexAction` with the corresponding `IndexActionType`.
-We don't need to specify `IndexActionType` in this example because the default is `Upload`.
+If you wanted to merge changes into existing documents or delete documents, you could create batches by calling `IndexBatch.Merge`, `IndexBatch.MergeOrUpload`, or `IndexBatch.Delete` instead.
+You can also mix different operations in a single batch by calling `IndexBatch.New`, which takes a collection of `IndexAction` objects, each of which tells Azure Search to perform a particular operation on a document.
+You can create each `IndexAction` with its own operation by calling the corresponding method such as `IndexAction.Merge`, `IndexAction.Upload`, and so on.

 The third part of this method is a catch block that handles an important error case for indexing.
 If your Azure Search service fails to index some of the documents in the batch, an `IndexBatchException` is thrown by `Documents.Index`.
 This can happen if you are indexing documents while your service is under heavy load. **We strongly recommend explicitly handling this case in your code.** You can delay and then retry indexing the documents that failed, or you can log and continue like the sample does, or you can do something else depending on your application's data consistency requirements.